timathom/EBSCO-Linked-Data-Training/content/markdown/day_1/lesson_4/ontologies_and_controlled_vocabularies.md

 # Ontologies and Controlled Vocabularies

--   An ontology allows us to define a data model the reflects reality in all its complexity.
+-   An ontology allows us to define a data model that reflects reality in all its complexity.

 -   For its part, a controlled vocabulary has a simpler intent.